-1. Class I Animals may be maintained in any zoning classification district, subject to specific restrictions herein.

-- 2. Class II Animals may be maintained in the \\\\\\ Districts, subject to the following conditions: - a.
-The minimum lot area required to maintain Class II animals is five (5) acres.
-One (1) Class II animal, except horses, shall be permitted for the first five (5) acres.
-Thereafter, one (1) additional Class II animal except horses shall be permitted for each full one (1) acre in excess of five (5) acres. - b.
-The minimum lot area required to maintain horses is five (5) acres.
-Two (2) horses shall be permitted for the first five (5) acres.
-Thereafter, two (2) additional horses shall be permitted for each full two and one-half (2 1/2) acres. - c.
-There shall be adequate fencing, or other restraining device, for the purpose of maintaining animals within the restricted areas provided for in this ordinance. - d.
-Structures housing Class II animals shall be located no nearer than two hundred (200) feet to any dwelling which exists on an adjacent lot and no nearer than one hundred (100) feet to any adjacent lot line.
-Fenced areas shall be located no nearer than fifty (50) feet from any dwelling which exists on an adjacent lot. - e.
-The refuse and wastes resulting from the maintenance of animals shall be controlled upon the premises, and shall be cared for or disposed of within a reasonable time so as to minimize hazards of health and offensive effects upon neighboring people and uses. - f.
-All feed and other substances and materials on the premises for the maintenance of animals shall be stored so as to not attract rats, mice, or other vermin. - 3.
-Class III Animals may be maintained in the \\\\\ Districts, subject to the following conditions: - a.
-The minimum lot area required to maintain Class III animals shall be two and one-half (2 1/2) acres.
-Ten (10) Class III animals shall be permitted for the first two and one-half (2 1/2) acres.
-Thereafter, one (1) additional Class III animal shall be permitted for each full one-quarter (1/4) acre in excess of two and one-half (2 1/2) acres. - b.
-There shall be adequate fencing, or other restraining device, for the purpose of maintaining animals within the restricted areas provided for in this ordinance.
-Fenced areas shall be located no nearer than fifty (50) feet from any dwelling which exist on an adjacent lot.

-- c.
-Structures housing Class III animals shall be located no nearer than one hundred (100) feet to any dwelling which exists on an adjacent lot and no nearer than fifty (50) feet to any adjacent lot line. - d.
-The refuse and wastes resulting from the maintenance of animals shall be controlled upon the premises, and shall be cared for or disposed of within a reasonable time so as to minimize hazards of health and offensive effects upon neighboring people and uses - e.
-All feed and other substances and materials on the premises for the maintenance of animals shall be stored so as to not attract rats, mice or other vermin. - 4.
+- 1. Class I Animals (Domesticated household pets may be maintained in any zoning classification district, subject to specific restrictions herein.) - 2.
+Class II Animals (An animal which is normally part of the livestock maintained on a farm including: Bovine and like animals, such as cows; Equine and like animals, such as horses; Swine and like animals, such as pigs and hogs; Ovis (ovine) and like animals, such as sheep and goats) may be maintained in the Rural Residential, Resource Production and Agriculture Zoning Districts, subject to the following conditions: - (a) There shall be adequate fencing, or other restraining device, for the purpose of maintaining animals within the restricted areas provided for in this ordinance. - (b) In the Rural Residential District, the following are permitted principal uses: dairy and dairy products, livestock including breeding and grazing, provided there are no more than five grazing animals or livestock; rendering, slaughtering, and dressing only of animals raised on the premises; other similar agricultural uses except feedlots, poultry farms, and fur farms. - (c) The refuse and wastes resulting from the maintenance of animals shall be controlled upon the premises, and shall be cared for or disposed of within a reasonable time so as to minimize hazards of health and offensive effects upon neighboring people and uses. - 3.
+Class III Animals (Rabbits which are not maintained or kept as domesticated household pets; animals considered as poultry, animals considered as waterfowl, such as pheasant, quail, geese or grouse, and other animals weighing less than seventy-five (75) pounds not specifically classified herein) may be maintained in the Resource Production and Agricultural Zoning Districts, subject to the following conditions: - (a) There shall be adequate fencing, or other restraining device, for the purpose of maintaining animals within the restricted areas provided for in this ordinance. - (b) The refuse and wastes resulting from the maintenance of animals shall be controlled upon the premises, and shall be cared for or disposed of within a reasonable time so as to minimize hazards of health and offensive effects upon neighboring people and uses. - 4.
 Except as authorized in a wildlife reserve approved by the County, wild animals shall not be permitted to be maintained in the County, temporarily or permanently.
 For purposes of this section, the term wild animal shall mean an animal not otherwise defined as a Class I, II, or III animal, and which is not customarily domesticated and customarily devoted to the service of mankind in Schoolcraft County.
 Wild animal also means any animal which a person is prohibited from possessing by law.
 The characterization of an animal as being wild shall not be altered by virtue of the fact that one or several generations of the animal in question have been maintained in captivity.